 Gideon House – Men’s Center

-THE MEN’S RESTORATION CENTER IS A FAITH-BASED ADULT ADDICTION RECOVERY PROGRAM.
+THE MEN’S RESTORATION CENTER IS A FAITH-BASED ADULT ADDICTION RECOVERY PROGRAM THAT HELPS PEOPLE FROM THE TROUP & TYLER, TX AREA AND BEYOND.
 OUR MISSION IS TO PROVIDE A COMPREHENSIVE CHRISTIAN FAITH-BASED SOLUTION TO LIFE-CONTROLLING DRUG AND ALCOHOL ADDICTIONS.

 About The Program